-Instead of despair, David gave thanks to God that even when the rest of the world was abounding with “corn and new wine”, he had a heart filled with gladness, which was the greater treasure?
+Instead of despair, David gave thanks to God that even when the rest of the world was abounding with “corn and new wine”, he had a heart filled with gladness, which was the greater treasure.
 Why?
-Because David’s gladness was not dependent on anything other than the friendship of God.
+Because David’s life of joy and gladness was not dependent on anything other than the friendship of God.
+He had a joy that circumstances wouldn’t diminish or destroy.
 A lack of gratitude is at the heart of all comparison and it will break your connection to God faster than anything else.
 Don’t fall for that age-old trick of the enemy!
 Stay connected to Him through the grateful sacrifice of praise!

 Your gladness must come from a deeper place because God has put it there and no one can take that away from you.

 Psalm 45:7 says, that because, “You love righteousness and hate wickedness; therefore God, your God, anointed you with the oil of gladness above your companions.”
 That’s a promise indeed!
 One of the reasons Jesus came to earth was to bring the oil of gladness to people (Isaiah 61:3)- and yet so many still struggle with depression, comparison, frustrations and worse.
 Why?
 Because they refuse to look to Him and continue to look around at everyone else instead, comparing their lives to what someone else has!
 Don’t fall for the trap.
 A life of joy and gladness comes from what is inside of you, not outside of you.
 Seek the Lord in the secret place and He will reward you openly with the gladness no one can take from you.

 Thought for today